 While I don’t feel I’ve reached vriend status with any of the girls yet, I am definitely on my way.
 And I’m sure it will all be worth it in the end.

 Tiffany Jansen is an American who moved to the Netherlands for love in December 2008.
-She lives in Utrecht with her Dutch husband and their American dog.
-In addition to chronicling her adventures on her blog Clogs and Tulips: An American in Holland, she also works as a freelance writer.
-She has authored two books that can be found on her blog and website.
+Tiffany works as a freelance writer and has authored two books and co-authored many more that can be found on her website.